Who has access?

 - The data will not be displayed if there were fewer than two active team members in the selected time period.

-- Account owners and contributors can download raw data by clicking Export in the upper-right corner of the page.
+- Admins, account managers, and group managers can download raw data by clicking Export in the upper-right corner of the page.
 For more information, see How do I work with raw data exported from the Analytics page?

 - Once a team member is removed, their data will not be taken into account for the entire time period.